Do I have to attend orientation?

 - School of Social Work — 313-577-4409

-Will I meet with an academic advisor at orientation?
+Will I meet with an academic advisor during orientation?

 Yes.
 You will meet with an experienced advisor who will review your degree plan and help you choose your courses.
-Transfer students should meet with an advisor prior to the orientation program if at all possible in ordder to maximize your class scheduling opportunities.
+Transfer students should meet with an advisor prior to the orientation program if at all possible in order to maximize your class scheduling opportunities.
+You should expect to receive information regarding the advising process from your academic advisor by your scheduled orientation date.
+All advising communications will be sent to your Wayne State email, so be sure you've set up your account and are checking it regularly.

 If you answered YES to this question, please note that none of the programs above are considered majors at Wayne State.
 You must choose a major from our list of programs and follow the prerequisite coursework for the respective program.
-While we do not offer a pre-med orientation session, the Pre-Med and Health Science Center offers "Check-ups" throughout the summer to learn about pre-med preparation and course planning.
+For a quick overview regarding being pre-med/pre-PA at Wayne State, check out this video.

 Will I receive information about Financial Aid?